SiliconLabs/wiseconnect/examples/snippets/cli_demo/readme.md

 **The list of data types of arguments of command handler:-**

-- Refering to the *_cli_demo_new_cmd_command* structure variable image, { CONSOLE_OPTIONAL_ARG('s', CONSOLE_ARG_STRING ), CONSOLE_ARG_UINT, CONSOLE_ARG_INT, CONSOLE_ARG_END } }  are the list of datatypes corresponding to the list of arguments.
+- Referring to the *_cli_demo_new_cmd_command* structure variable image, { CONSOLE_OPTIONAL_ARG('s', CONSOLE_ARG_STRING ), CONSOLE_ARG_UINT, CONSOLE_ARG_INT, CONSOLE_ARG_END } }  are the list of datatypes corresponding to the list of arguments.
-- The data types CONSOLE_ARG_UINT corresponds to ‘uint’ , CONSOLE_ARG_INT corresponds to ‘int’ and CONSOLE_ARG_STRING corresponds to ‘string’.
+- The data types CONSOLE_ARG_UINT corresponds to ‘uint’ , CONSOLE_ARG_INT corresponds to ‘int’, and CONSOLE_ARG_STRING corresponds to ‘string’.
 The list of arguments must end with CONSOLE_ARG_END.
 - The arguments can be mandatory or optional.
-The mandatory arguments are given directly, but optional arguments are given using an expression, CONSOLE_OPTIONAL_ARG(‘character’, datatype) The ‘character’ is an alphabet which is user choice which can be used to give an optional argument in a cli command.
+The mandatory arguments are given directly, but optional arguments are given using an expression, CONSOLE_OPTIONAL_ARG(‘character’, datatype).
+The ‘character’ is an alphabet which is the user's choice and can be used to give an optional argument in a cli command.
 The datatype can be anything mentioned above.
-- In addition to standard data type arguments like uint, int, string, there can be enums which can also be passed as arguments to a command.
-The arguments we need to pass in a command depends on what APIs we call in a command handler.
+- In addition to standard data type arguments like uint, int, and string, there can be enums which can also be passed as arguments to a command.
+The arguments we need to pass in a command depend on what APIs we call in a command handler.
 - For some of the wifi APIs we call inside a command handler, we may need to use the argument values as specified in the *console_argument_values* variable defined in **console_commands/src/console_argument_types.c** file.
 For passing those values in a cli command, we need to look for the corresponding argument types defined in the same file.
 For example:
 We may want to pass a data rate as *SL_WIFI_RATE_11B_1* enum value in a cli command, the corresponding uint32 array is mapped to *[CONSOLE_TYPE(data_rate)]*.
-We need to search for *data_rate_type* string array in the same file as shown below
+We need to search for *data_rate_type* string array in the same file as shown below:
-The sring corresponding to *SL_WIFI_RATE_11B_1* is "1Mbps".
+The string corresponding to *SL_WIFI_RATE_11B_1* is "1Mbps".
 So *1Mbps* should be passed as an argument in the cli command.
-In the command handler, the arguments passed in the cli command are internally mapped to corresponding enum values and hence can be accessed directly using GET_COMMAND_ARG() or GET_OPTIONAL_COMMAND_ARG().
+In the command handler, the arguments passed in the cli command are internally mapped to corresponding enum values and can be accessed directly using GET_COMMAND_ARG() or GET_OPTIONAL_COMMAND_ARG().
 **![cmdhandler](resources/readme/picture8.png)**
 **![cmdhandler](resources/readme/picture9.png)**
 **![cmdhandler](resources/readme/picture10.png)**

 - So, the overall changes we need to make in  **console_commands/src/console_command_database.c** file is as shown below:
 **![cmdhandler](resources/readme/picture5.png)**
-- So, the cli command that can be used with the above changes is *cli_demo_new_cmd -s Optional_String 1 2*
+- So, the cli command that can be used with the above changes is *cli_demo_new_cmd -s Optional_String 1 2*.

 3. The command handler should be defined in a relevant file as shown below.
 The arguments can be accessed directly or by using GET_COMMAND_ARG() or GET_OPTIONAL_COMMAND_ARG() as shown below.
 **![cmdhandler](resources/readme/picture6.png)**